-The main aim and the basic requirement of our pedagogical work is to impart a sense of emotional stability to every child by means of loving attention and acceptance.
-We can only do this, though, when you as the parent trust us and in turn help us to gain the trust of your child.
-We do not see ourselves as a replacement for homelife with the family.
-We believe it is more important for us to function as a balance and to complement life at home with the family.
+The main goal and basic requirement for our pedagogical work is to convey a state of emotional security to each child through loving attention and accepting behaviour.
+However, we can only do this if you as parents trust us and thus help us to gain the children's trust.
+We expressly do not see our work as a substitute for a parent's home.
+It is important to us to take on a balancing and complementary function to the parental home.

-Our most important pedagogical aims are the development of social skills, sensory-motor skill development and the physiological development of the children.
-Children’s social skills are promoted using group games and activities, excursions and walks.
-The children learn to show consideration and tolerance towards others, to solve conflict constructively and to find their place in a group situation.
+Our pedagogical goals include in particular the development of social skills and sensory-motor skills, and the physiological development of the children.
+We promote the children’s social behaviour with group games and activities, and by going on excursions and for walks.
+The children learn to show consideration and tolerance towards others, to solve conflicts constructively and to find their place in the group.

-The development of sensory-motor skills (speech development and development of the cognitive skills) is promoted by practising speech awareness, getting to know and recognising form and content by means of picture books, singing and other exercises.
-In this context the word ‘intelligence’ is not overly significant from our point of view.
-We categorise skills in terms of developmental stage.
+The development of sensory-motor skills (language development and development of cognitive skills) is promoted by practising speech awareness, getting to know and recognising shapes and contents by means of picture books, singing and other exercises.
+In this context, the reference to the term ‘intelligence’ is not overly significant from our point of view.
+When classifying abilities, we speak of the level of development.

-Every group has its own playroom, bedroom, lavatory/wash room and nursing room.
-The bedroom is also intended as a play area for the older children who might want to play separately, or do other activities such as role plays, listen to music, or look at picture books.
-Three playgrounds, integrated in our facility, belong to the institution.
-Lunch is normally prepared in our own kitchen.
+Each group has its own playroom, sleeping room, lavatory/washroom and baby-changing room.
+The sleeping room is also intended as a play area for those children who want to play separately, or do other activities such as role plays, listening to music, or looking at picture books.
+Three playgrounds, integrated into our grounds, are part of the facility.
+Lunch is usually prepared in our in-house kitchen.

-We offer early musical education in all of our groups.
-This gives the children the chance to experiment with musical instruments and rhythm, sing songs, play finger games or simply move to music.
-Older children can enjoy physical activity in our gym groups.
-Nine children at a time alternate going to a gym.
-There the children can let off steam, experiment with alternative forms of movement, experience the joy of movement and test their limits.
+We offer early musical education in all our groups.
+This gives the children the chance to experiment with musical instruments and rhythm, sing songs, play finger games or simply move to the music.
+Older children can enjoy physical activity in our gymnastics groups.
+Nine children at a time take turns visiting a gymnasium.
+There, the children can let off steam, experiment with other movement materials, experience the joy of movement and test their limits.